Construction Company Org Chart Templates — Free & Editable

 Site Superintendent

 The on-site authority.
-Manages daily work, coordinates trades, enforces quality standards, and reports progress to the PM.
+Manages daily work, coordinates trades, enforces quality standards, and reports progress to the project manager.
+On smaller jobs, the foreman fills this role.
+On larger projects, the superintendent manages multiple foremen across different phases or areas of the site.

 Foreman

 Leads a specific crew or trade on site.
-Assigns tasks, tracks hours, and ensures work meets specs.
+Assigns daily tasks, tracks hours, and ensures work meets specs.
+Reports to the superintendent or directly to the project manager on smaller jobs.

 Safety Officer

-Develops and enforces the safety program: toolbox talks, inspections, incident reporting, and OSHA compliance.
+Develops and enforces the safety program: toolbox talks, site inspections, incident reporting, and OSHA compliance.
+The safety officer typically reports directly to the owner or general manager, organizational independence from project schedule pressure is intentional and worth showing clearly on the chart.

 Estimator

-Calculates project costs from blueprints and specs.
+Calculates project costs from blueprints and specifications.
 Accuracy here wins or loses bids.
+Reports to the owner or general manager in most structures; may collaborate closely with project managers during buyout.

 Office Manager

-Handles payroll, accounts payable, insurance certificates, and keeps the office running so field teams can focus on building.
+Handles payroll, accounts payable, insurance certificates, and lien waivers, and keeps the administrative side running so field teams can focus on building.
+On bonding applications, having a named person in financial oversight (rather than the owner handling everything) strengthens the management capacity picture.

 Frequently Asked Questions